MilanBowz/WS2812B_Controller/README.md

 ## WS2812B Driver:

-- Controls up to 16 LEDs in a matrix or ring configuration.
+- Controls LEDs in a matrix or ring configuration.
 - Implements the WS2812B protocol with precise timing:
 - T0H, T0L, T1H, T1L constants are based on a 50 MHz clock.
 - Sends reset signal (>50 µs) at the end of a data transmission.